spareproject/backups_/README.md

 meh pretty much backups incase i loose everything moving raw images and keys over

 every passwords getting debug mode set to password far to many gnupg dirs kicking around to not have something easy for dev

+profile slight backup other than using scripts as alias to reduce input / boot time it literally takes me about 10 minutes to boot : / everything works by hand but im to lazy to automate anything